panieldark/Sudoku-Solver/README.md

 # Sudoku-Solver

-Sudoku.java initializes a sample 9x9 sudoku puzzle, solves it, and prints the final version.
+Sudoku.java initializes a sample 9x9 sudoku puzzle, solves it, and prints the solved puzzle.

 ## Description